Find Affordable College Courses

 Read More…

 The in-demand bachelor’s degree programs at University of Massachusetts Amherst helped the school earn the #2 place on this year’s ranking of the most popular physics schools in the New England Region .
-Located in the suburb of Amherst, UMass Amherst is a public school with a very large student population.
+Located in the large suburb of Amherst, UMass Amherst is a public school with a fairly large student population.

 Of the 61 students majoring in physics at UMass Amherst, 75% are male and 25% are female.